peteroupc/peteroupc.github.io/morealg.md

 **Proposition 4:** _If a full-domain pushdown automaton can generate words with the same letter such that the length of each word follows a probability distribution, then that distribution's probability generating function is in class A._

-_Proof:_ Let there be a full-domain pushdown automaton _F_.
+_Proof:_ Let _F_ be a full-domain pushdown automaton.
 Add one state FAILURE, then augment _F_ with a special "letter-generating" operation as follows.
 Add the following rule that pops all symbols from the stack:

 (FAILURE, _flip_, _stacksymbol_) &rarr; (FAILURE, {}),